pulp/pulp/docs/sphinx/user-guide/nodes.rst

  [server]
  host = parent.redhat.com

 3. Register as a consumer.
+This command will prompt for a password.

 ::

- $ pulp-consumer -u admin -p admin register --consumer-id child-1
+ $ pulp-consumer -u admin register --consumer-id child-1

 4. Activate the node.